cronvel/terminal-kit/documentation.md

 # Features

-* colors, 256 colors if the terminal supports it
+* colors, 256 colors or even 24 bits colors, if the terminal supports it
 * styles (bold, underline, italic, and many more)
 * string formating
 * style mixing